-When it does, most people tend to seek out actions they can do to fight their anxiety.
-Some try exercise.
-Others turn to alcohol.
-Still others turn to self-harm and self-mutilation.
+When it does, most people tend to seek out actions they can take to fight their anxiety.
+Some may start exercise whilst others may turn to alcohol; while some can turn to self-harm and self-mutilation.
 In this article, we'll discuss that latter group, and explain why self-harm occurs and why it is more than just a physically unhealthy coping strategy.

 Healthy and Unhealthy Coping Strategies

 Remember, coping isn't a "strategy."
 Coping is a mental muscle that you strengthen in order to help you overcome anxiety.
-Activities that help you control anxiety - with a few exceptions - are only tools that seem to strengthen your mental coping muscle.
-Learn more by taking my anxiety test now.
+Activities that help you control anxiety,with a few exceptions,are only tools that seem to strengthen your mental coping muscle.

 When we talk about unhealthy strategies, we're not just talking about these strategies being physically unhealthy.
 For example, we know that alcohol abuse is extremely bad for your body, potentially even deadly, but that's not what makes it "unhealthy" when it comes to coping.
 What makes it unhealthy is that in addition to being physically unhealthy, it's also psychologically unhealthy.